knobservations banner

 Apr 27, 2023 2:02:53 PM

-Thermoset and thermoplastic materials are commonly used in the creation of various components, including knobs, handles, controls and more.
-While these two types of materials may seem similar, they differ in their chemical makeup and properties, which allows each to have unique advantages and disadvantages in how they are used.
+Thermoset and thermoplastic material is often used for making various plastic parts, including knobs, handles, controls, containers and more.
+While these two types of plastic materials are alike, they are different in their chemical properties and therefore used in different applications, Each type has unique advantages and disadvantages in how they can be used and we will review each below.

 Read More